telerik/maui-docs/controls/imageeditor/toolbar/custom-toolbar.md

 # .NET MAUI ImageEditor Custom Toolbar

-The Telerik ImageEditor for .NET MAUI comes with various editing capabilities and with the help of the **ImageEditorToolbar** you can provide to the users easy and quick way to edit their images.
-The default toolbar include items for all the available image editing options, alternatively you could customize the shown editing options according to your needs.

-By default the items in the `ImageEditorToolbar` are auto-populated.
-You could change this by setting the `RadImageEditorToolbar.AutoGenerateItems`(of type `bool`) to `False`.

-In addition you can have a combination of both custom toolbar and all auto generated items:
+The ImageEditor Toolbar can be fully customized.
+You can populate the toolbar with the ToolbarItems needed for editing the image.

+Each toolbar item executes the appropriate cmmand related to it.

+## Toolbar items

+When you customize the toolbar you could include the following editing capabilities:

+### Applying image transformations

+* The toolbar items for applying **image transformations** to the image are:
+	* `ImageEditorCropToolbarItem`
+	* `ImageEditorResizeToolbarItem`
+	* `ImageEditorRotateLeftToolbarItem`
+	* `ImageEditorRotateRightToolbarItem`
+	* `ImageEditorFlipHorizontalToolbarItem`
+	* `ImageEditorFlipVerticalToolbarItem`

+>tip To group the transformations you could use the `ImageEditorTransformationsToolbarItem`.

+### Applying filters

+* The toolbar items for applying **filters** to the image are:
+	* `ImageEditorHueToolbarItem`
+	* `ImageEditorSaturationToolbarItem`
+	* `ImageEditorBrightnessToolbarItem`
+	* `ImageEditorContrastToolbarItem`
+	* `ImageEditorBlurToolbarItem`
+	* `ImageEditorSharpenToolbarItem`

+>tip To group the filters you could use the `ImageEditorFiltersToolbarItem` on mobile and `ImageEditorFilterOptionsToolbarItem` on desktop.

+## Reversing and re-applying actions

+* The toolbar items for reversing and re-applying actions are:
+	* `ImageEditorUndoToolbarItem`
+	* `ImageEditorRedoToolbarItem`
+	* `ImageEditorResetToolbarItem`

+## Navigation toolbar item

+For navigating in the toolbar use the `NavigationButtonToolbarItem`.

+## Zooming toolbar item

+To fit the image in the available screen space use the `ImageEditorZoomToFitToolbarItem`.

+## Custom Toolbar item

+* For applying custom command in the ImageEditorToolbar use the  use the `ButtonToolbarItem`.
+The coomand allows you to execute an arbitrary user-defined command from the toolbar.
+It exposes the following properties:
+	* `Command`(`ICommand`)&mdash;Specifies the command to execute.
+	* `CommandParameter`(`object`)&mdash;Specifies a parameter to be passed to the command upon execution.
+	* `Clicked event`&mdash;Raised when the button is clicked.

- >important For the ImageEditorToolbar example review the ImageEditor Getting Started example in the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).
+>important For the ImageEditor CustomToolbar example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).

 ## See Also